MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-search-sort.md

 - Your apps can be found by selecting **Apps**.
 - **Home** is a single page view of your most important content and suggested content and learning sources.

 Additionally, you can tag content as [favorite](end-user-favorite.md) and [featured](end-user-featured.md).
 Pick the one dashboard or report that you expect to view most often, and set it as your *featured* content.
 Each time you open the Power BI service, your featured dashboard will display first.
 Do you have a number of dashboards and apps that you visit often?
-By setting them as favorites, they'll always be available from your left navbar.
+By setting them as favorites, they'll always be available from your left nav bar.

 ![Favorites flyout](./media/end-user-search-sort/power-bi-favorite.png).